 • Teachers enhance their skill and knowledge through education, mentor relationships, and experience in high quality programs.

 • Early childhood workforce development must include steps to increase compensation.
 Without this, those with hard-worked-for knowledge, skills, and degrees move out of early care and education into more highly paid fields.

 • The early years, including prenatal, are formative and shape each individual’s future potential and well being.
 All children deserve access to resources promoting healthy growth and development including high quality early care and education.

 • Access and quality must be linked.
-SFCCPA does not want quality care and education for the few who can afford it, or low quality for all – but quality care and education for all young children, reflective of the diverse communities we serve.
+ECESF does not want quality care and education for the few who can afford it, or low quality for all – but quality care and education for all young children, reflective of the diverse communities we serve.

 FAMILY AND COMMUNITY PARTNERSHIPS